laugmanuel/goc/README.md

 _gitops-compose_ allows you to manage all your compose stacks in a central repostiory and use GitOps principles to deploy the changes on your fleet:

 - Automatically deploy changes on the compose files
-- Only ~120 LoC in plain bash
+- less than 200 LoC in plain bash
 - One repository for multiple machines
 - Mix and match stacks based on configuration files
 - Simple onboarding for new machines